 Students must come to lab prepared in order to optimize lab efficiency.
-At the start of every NEW experiment (note the lab schedule for this information) each student must have written in their notebook:
+At the start of every NEW experiment (which is virtually every week) each student must have written in their notebook:

-- 1) The date and title of the experiment\ - 2) An introductory paragraph summarizing experiment purpose & overview.
+- 1) The date and title of the experiment - 2) An introductory paragraph summarizing experiment purpose & overview.
 This need not be more than one full notebook page.
-Minimum length is 1⁄2 a page; maximum length is 1.5 pages.\ - 3) A procedure outlining steps of the experiment.
-This can be as points or paragraph form; it may take several notebook pages to complete, depending on the experiment.\
+Minimum length is 1⁄2 a notebook page; maximum length is 1.5 notebook pages - 3) A procedure outlining steps of the experiment.
+This can be denoted as points or paragraph form & may take several notebook pages to complete, depending on the experiment.

-\Use the lab schedule to know when to complete this.
-See notebook requirements on pages 12-14 for details.
-A student will receive a zero (0) for this portion if information is not completed before a student walks into the lab for that particular experiment/day.
-Students who do not have it done will have to complete it in lab before starting wet chemistry [no points earned on this because was is late/not done on time].
+Look at the lab schedule.
+A student will receive a zero (0) for this portion if the information is not completed before a student walks into the lab for that particular experiment/day OR if it doesn't meet the minimum guidelines required.
 Notebooks are checked/signed by Instructor or TA at the start of each new lab experiment as well as during the exam.
-The notebook grade determines 7.75 % of the overall course grade.
+The notebook grade determines 7.96 % of the overall course grade.